szeyick/AlexaWeatherSkill/README.md

 Example -

-Q - "Alexa, ask BOM what the weather is tomorrow"
+Q - "Alexa, ask BOM what the weather is tomorrow" <br>
 A - "The weather tomorrow in .... is ...."

 **Range Forecast (Current Location, Day)**